NathanJargon/NathanJargon/README.md

 </a>

 <p align="left">
-  I'm just a regular person who loves to code.
+  I'm a experienced developer who loves to code.
 I enjoy turning ideas into working software, fixing bugs, and making things run smoothly.
   Whether I'm solving problems, designing interfaces, or collaborating with others, I find joy in the details of programming.
   It's a journey of continuous learning and turning concepts into real, functional applications.
 </p>